Omega359/arrow-datafusion/dev/depcheck/README.md

 This directory contains a tool that ensures there are no circular dependencies in the DataFusion codebase.

-Specifically, it checks that no create's tests depend on another crate which depends on the first, which prevents publishing to crates.io, for example
+Specifically, it checks that no crate's tests depend on another crate which depends on the first, which prevents publishing to crates.io, for example

 [issue 9272]: https://github.com/apache/datafusion/issues/9277: